 Department of Aerospace Studies – Air Force ROTC Main Content

 The Air Force Reserve Officer Training Corps (AFROTC) provides you the opportunity to become a United States Air Force officer while completing your college degree.
 The program, combining traditional undergraduate education with military instruction, will prepare you to tackle the leadership challenges awaiting the Air Force in the 21st century.
-You will get an undergraduate degree in the subject of your choice while you learn discipline and leadership and work toward a commission as a second lieutenant in the U.S. Air Force.
+You will get an undergraduate degree in the subject of your choice while you learn discipline and leadership and work towards a commission as a second lieutenant in the U.S. Air Force.

 The General Military Course (GMC) is for freshmen and sophomores.
 Here, in addition to your other college classes, you’ll take classes in airpower and Air Force fundamentals.
 You’ll attend physical training (PT) twice a week and learn uniform wear and drill ceremonies.
-You’ll also attend a training course the summer between your sophomore and junior year.
+You’ll also attend a training course during the summer between your sophomore and junior year.
 This training takes place at Maxwell Air Force Base and focuses on leadership and problem solving skills.
 If you’re not on an Air Force ROTC scholarship, this is a great time to try out the program with no obligation.

 At the start of your junior year, you’ll contract with the Air Force and join the Professional Officer Course (POC).
 During your last two years you’ll receive a monthly allowance/stipend while you focus on leadership training, cadet corps management, and preparation for active duty.

 - See the Air Force ROTC curriculum